Rozymacassy/transitflow/README.md

 Runs the app in the browser.\
 Open [contact](https://transitflow-psi.vercel.app/#contact) to view it in your browser.

+## Limitation and challenges
+During the cause of this project the Figma design provided was misleading, in the view of providing a pixel perfect design. the pixel provided were not corresponding, hence a near pixel perfect design was produced.

 ## Technologies and Libraries

 - React- React Hooks, React-icons